natelandau/valentina/README.md

 # Valentina

-A Discord bot used to help manage playing Vampire the Masquerade with a highly customized ruleset.
+A discord bot to manage roll playing sessions for a highly customized version of Vampire the Masquerade.
 Major differences from the published game are:

+1. Dice a rolled as a single pool of D10s with a set difficulty.
+The number of success determines the outcome of the roll.

+> `< 0` successes: Botch
+> `0` successes: Failure
+> `> 0` successes: Success
+> `> dice pool` successes: Critical success

-1. Rolled ones count as `-1` success
+2. Rolled ones count as `-1` success
-2. Rolled tens count as `2` successes
+3. Rolled tens count as `2` successes
-3. `Cool points` are additional rewards worth `10xp` each
+4. `Cool points` are additional rewards worth `10xp` each

-If you want to play with traditional rules I strongly recommend you use [Inconnu](https://docs.inconnu.app/) which has significantly more features and provided inspiration for Valentina.
+To play with traditional rules I strongly recommend you use [Inconnu Bot](https://docs.inconnu.app/) instead.

-Valentina provides the following functionality:

--   Character management
-    -   Create and update characters
-    -   Manage and spend experience
--   Dicerolling
-    -   Roll any number of arbitrary dice
-    -   Roll any number `d10s` with a set difficulty
+**For more information on the features and functionality, see the [User Guide](user_guide.md)**

 ## Install and run